 To prevent this from happening in the future, St. Therese Parish participates fully in the Archdiocesan Program, “Protecting God's Children”.
 The components are as follows:

 SAFEGUARD THE CHILDREN: Provides ongoing support, education, training and resources to help prevent child sexual abuse and to address children's safety in our parishes, schools, homes and communities.
-This also includes the VIRTUS training which is offered on a regular basis at St. Therese.
+Contact the Archdiocese for class information.

 VICTIMS ASSISTANCE MINISTRY: Provides victims/survivors of sexual abuse assistance with reporting sexual misconduct, and helps obtain support for the needs of the individual and families.
 If you are a survivor, please contact Ms. Suzanne Healy at the Victims’ Assistance Ministry Office of the Archdiocese at SDHealy@la-archdiocese.org or 213-637-7650.